oneapi-src/oneDAL/INSTALL.md

 For details, see [System Requirements for oneDAL](https://www.intel.com/content/www/us/en/developer/articles/system-requirements/system-requirements-for-oneapi-data-analytics-library.html).

-## Docker development environement
+## Docker Development Environment

-[Docker file](https://github.com/oneapi-src/oneDAL/tree/master/dev) with oneDAL development environemnt is avaialbe as alternative for setting up environemnt manually.
+[Docker file](https://github.com/oneapi-src/oneDAL/tree/master/dev) with the oneDAL development environment is available as an alternative to the manual setup.

 ## Installation Steps
 1. Clone the sources from GitHub\* as follows: